-NSG-290.
-TRANSITION TO BACCALAUREATE NURSING
+NSG-410.
+TRANSITION TO BACCALAUREATE NURSING FOR THE GRADUATE NURSING STUDENT

-Credits: 7 (6 credits theory, 1 credit clinical)
+Credits: 7 (6 credits theory, 1 credit clinical) Terms Offered: On Demand

 This course is designed to facilitate the transition of RN students from other educational routes to baccalaureate education and professional nursing practice.
-The course focuses on the integration of knowledge, skills, and attitudes in the development of the professional role to enhance quality outcomes for individuals, families, and populations across all healthcare settings and in complex healthcare environments.
+The course focuses on the integration of knowledge, skills and attitudes in the development of the professional role to enhance quality outcomes for individuals, families, and populations across all healthcare settings and in complex healthcare environments.
+Students will begin advancing their knowledge on the transformational concepts related to master's education in nursing.

-NSG-347.
-LEADERSHIP AND MANAGEMENT PRACTICUM
+NSG-411.
+LEADERSHIP AND MANAGEMENT PRACTICUM FOR THE GRADUATE STUDENT